Anastasiia118/BankingSystem-IronHack/README.md

 ### User information

-**Admins** are in charge of creating new accounts and change the balance of any account.
+**Admins** are in charge of creating and deleting new accounts and change the balance of any account.
 Admins also can create 3d Parties.

 **Account holders** can be primary or secondary owners of any type of account.
 Once logged in, they can access the information of their own accounts and transfer money from them to any other account in the DB.